 In particular, the Raiffeisen Group has significant exposure to real property loans, including mortgage loans, in the Czech Republic.
 Real property prices in the Czech Republic stagnated in 2013 and 2014 and have slightly increased in 2014 and in the first quarter of 2015.
 In past, property developers have been forced to cease or delay construction of planned projects due to a lack of customers or an inability to finance construction.
 These factors have led to declines and subsequent stagnation in real property prices and contraction of the market for mortgages and other real property loans.
 As such, the Raiffeisen Group may have difficulty realising collateral securing its real property loans, including mortgage loans, when debtors default.
 If there is a return towards a downturn in economic conditions in the Czech Republic, there could be further declines in value of collateral securing real property loans (including mortgage loans) resulting in the Raiffeisen Group's loan portfolio impairment losses increasing materially.
-Declines in the value and liquidity of collateral securing loans, financial condition, liquidity, capital base, prospects or reputation.
+Declines in the value and liquidity of collateral securing loans, including mortgage loans, could have a material adverse effect on the Raiffeisen Group's business, results of operations, financial condition, liquidity, capital base, prospects or reputation.